bitlabstudio/django-object-events/README.rst

 You might know this setting already.
 This Django setting connects a custom model to Django's User model.
-As you can see in the setting OBJECT_EVENTS_USER_AGGREGATION above you will have to provide User querysets, based on interval preferences.
+As you can see in the setting OBJECT_EVENTS_USER_AGGREGATION_CLASS above you will have to provide User querysets, based on interval preferences.
 So create a custom model, which looks like the one in our test app to use our basic aggregation class.

 OBJECT_EVENTS_PAGINATION_ITEMS